Change the size of a report page (Tutorial)

 - Continue exploring the Page Size options.

-Use page View and Page Size together to create a report that looks its best when embedded in another application.
+Use page View and Page Size together to create a report that looks its best when shared with colleagues or embedded in another application.

 In this exercise, you'll create a report page that will display in an application that has space for 500 pixels wide by 750 pixels high.